leigh-jewell/dnaspaces-helper/README.md

 brew install pipenv
 ```

-* [Cisco DNA Spaces](https://dnaspaces.io) To authenticate with DNA Spaces you need to create a token.
+* For your script to authenticate with [Cisco DNA Spaces](https://dnaspaces.io) you need to create a token in your account.
+Instructions are shown on [DevNet](https://developer.cisco.com/docs/dna-spaces/#!getting-started).
+Otherwise, simply follow these steps:
 1. Browse to [Detect and Locate](https://dnaspaces.io/locate/)
 2. Click on the menu bar and select "Notifications"
 3. Click on "API Keys"